 Step-by-step directions

-2. Add Italian sausage and break it down with a wooden spoon.
+- Brown the meat.
+Add Italian sausage or ground meat and break it down with a wooden spoon.
 Continue cooking and browning the meat until cooked thru and in crumbled pieces.

-3. Add salt and garlic, then cook for 1-2 minutes.
+- Add tomatoes.
+Season with salt and garlic, then cook for 1-2 minutes.
 Stir in tomato paste then add diced tomatoes, dried parsley and dried basil.
 Stir until combined and simmer for 15 minutes.

-4. Raise temperature to high and add water and salt.
+- Add pasta.
+Raise temperature to high and add water and salt.
 Bring to boil.
 Once mixture is boiling, stir in pasta.
-Reduce heat to medium, cover the pot and cook for 10 minutes.
+This is uncooked pasta.
+You will have plenty of liquid in the dish to cook it.
+Reduce the heat to medium, cover the pot and cook for 10 minutes.

 Expert tips and recipe FAQs